 What You Do:

-- Help your child cover each side of the Kleenex box with a piece of colored construction paper.
+- Help your child cover each side of the tissue box with a piece of colored construction paper.
 Suggest that he trace each side onto the paper, cut the rectangles out, and then glue the festive sheets onto the box.

-- Cut a slit at the top of the Kleenex box where the colored paper is covering the small hole at the top.
+- Cut a slit at the top of the box where the colored paper is covering the small hole at the top.
 This will be the mail slot for the cards to go into, so make sure that it's large enough.

-- You will then cut a small door in the bottom of the Kleenex box from which your child will remove the cards.
+- You will then cut a small door in the bottom of the box from which your child will remove the cards.
 Cut out three sides of a square and then bend the flap back.
 Once the door has been made, close the flap and set the box down to keep the door closed.

 - If your child would like to attach a small mail flag, help him cut a small rectangle out of paper and then attach it to a small tack or brad.